-- Whether the student's teacher- - has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and - is teaching in the field of discipline of the certification of the teacher. - Whether the child is provided services by paraprofessionals and, if so, their qualifications.
+- 1. Whether the student's teacher- has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and is teaching in the field of discipline of the certification of the teacher. - 2.
+Whether the child is provided services by paraprofessionals and, if so, their qualifications.

-If you wish to request information concerning your child's teachers and/ or paraprofessional's qualifications, please contact the principal at 770-574-7060.
+If you wish to request information concerning teachers' qualifications, please contact HCMS Principal, Mrs. Jodi Cash at 770-646-8600.